 Completed in 1436 on the site of a former winery, the centuries that followed each had an impact on its design.
 Most recently, in 1975, the façades were refurbished to the 1885 design of Munich painter Josef Widmann.

 5. Take a Ferry ride to Switzerland or Austria

-Sailing daily from March to October, the fleet of ferry boats operated by BSB connect Lindau with dozens of locations including a short 20-minute ride to Bregenz, Austria and Rorschach, Switzerland in just over an hour.
+Sailing daily from March to October, the fleet of ferry boats operated by BSB connect Lindau with dozens of locations including a short 20-minute ride to Bregenz, Austria, and Rorschach, Switzerland in just over an hour.
 Timetables and destinations can be found here.
-Thanks to the short travel time and frequent ferries many of the ferry stops on the lake can make a great day trip (be sure to travel with your passport when heading into Switzerland, just in case!).

 Instagram-Worthy Photo Ops